Data Breaches in Healthcare Security Systems: Different Types of Threat Levels of an attack

 \subsection{WLAN attacks}

+Wireless LAN (WLAN) implementations integrated with a wired network often are installed in hospital facilities, in large organizations down to the individual practice level, and in teaching and research hospitals~\cite{gibbs2008medical,haring2021review}.
+These systems are required to remain highly available as part of mission and life-critical systems and applications.
+They provide a high level of security, including interference notification and detection of rogue access points.
+Inspite of providing high level of security, they are not fully secure, there are two types of attacks.
 The WLAN attacks can be categorized as follows~\cite{hiltunen2008wlan}: \begin{itemize} \item \textbf{Passive Attacks:} In the passive attacks, the hacker may analyze the WLAN packet traffic and capture the transmission methods.
 He gains an unauthorized user access to the network, but no modifications are made to the network \item \textbf{Active Attacks:} In the active WLAN attack, the hacker gains unauthorized access to the networks and he might modify the network by different methods like man-in-the middle attack, DoS, session hijacking.
 To prevent these attacks, they must follow the improved WLAN authentications and improved encryption methods which are discussed in the further sections. \end{itemize}